George Buddy Król

 "If I should mention it to Matlock or Lemony, then they would accuse Buddy of stealing the program."

 Chuck decided to simply leave.
 Paul and the boys would be meeting him at the motel for the afternoon game.
 He suspected Matlock and Lemony were laying a trap, so he had an excuse to be at the game.
-Besides, he wanted a closer look at Kirkegaard, who was pitching today.
+Besides, he wanted a closer look at Kirkegaard, who was pitching that day.

 Back at the motel, Chuck used the tracer on the cellphone, once he received the coördinates from Paul.